oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-routing.rst

    .. note:: For faster navigation between the configuration menu sections, use :ref:`Quick Search <user-guide--system-configuration--quick-search>`.

+4. In the **General** section, define the following options:

+   * **Main Navigation Menu** - Select which :ref:`frontend menu <frontend-menus-overview>` will represent the :ref:`main menu <frontstore-guide--navigation-main-menu>` in the storefront.

+  * **Homepage** - When no web catalog is available, you can choose any of the available landing pages as your homepage.
+Please note that on clean installations of Oro applications, the default homepage is blank.

-4. Remove the **Use System** to deselect the **Prefer Self-Contained Web Catalog Canonical URLs** option for the organization.
-When this option is disabled, the canonical URLs point to the direct URLs of the underlying content types if they are available.
-This option is enabled by default.
+  * **Prefer Self-Contained Web Catalog Canonical URLs** - This option is enabled by default.
+When disabled, the canonical URLs point to the direct URLs of the underlying content types if they are available.
+This option is available only when a web catalog is used as storefront menu.

    .. image:: /user/img/system/user_management/org_configuration/websites/self-contained-url.png
       :alt: Routing configuration at organization level displaying option Prefer Self-Contained Web Catalog Canonical URLs